MartinPavlicek/SummaryPage/README.md

 This page contains the summary of everything.

 Whatever happens, will end up here.
 What is not here, did not happen.
+This is how it should be.